East Rainton Primary School Curriculum

 Religious Education and collective worship.

 Religious Education is follows the Sunderland City Councils ‘agreed syllabus’ which reflects the 5 main religions in the world.
 The focus is on comparison of religions which helps children understand the main teaching and how they relate to each other.
 Children are encouraged to gain respect, awareness and understanding of world religions.
+The school supports lessons with the resources provided by Jigsaw RE.

 Daily acts of worship enable children to develop a sense of community therefore belonging.
-Reflecting upon our actions within the world and how different religions teaching us how to act towards we other children can become good citizens.
+Reflecting upon our actions within the world and how different religions teaching us how to act towards each other children can become good citizens.
 Parents/carers have the right to withdraw their child from the school’s daily act of worship and/ or religious education.
 This should be arranged following a meeting with the Head teacher.

 Personal, social, citizenship and health education